Quarterly Performance Evaluation: Accessible Government & Representation

 3) More Active on Nextdoor.
 Nextdoor is one of the areas of social media that I haven't engaged in as frequently.
 Recently, I happened to log in and noticed a long thread regarding city council and our growth topics.
-I would like to try and log in to the platform at least twice a month to engage with people there who are not on Twitter or in our in-person meetings.
+I would like to try and log in to the platform more frequently to engage with people there who are not on Twitter or in our in-person meetings.
 Since most of my business trips are cancelled, I should have a little more bandwidth to do that.

 As always, if you have any questions or concerns please reach out to me.
 I hope this quarterly performance update on accessible government and representation was helpful.
 I'm planning to have additional reviews done for the first quarter as we approach and pass the end of the month.